misterfish/stick/README.md

 ### Extra performance

+For speed freaks: the curried functions you import from the main module are written first using manual currying, and then recurried and exported.
+This is in order to allow both calling styles.

-For speed freaks: check the docs to see if your function is exported by 'stick/manual'.
+For a speed boost you can check the docs to see if your function is exported by 'stick-js/manual'.
 If so, you can directly import the manual version, but you must remember to call it using the manual style:

-	import { merge, } from 'stick/manual'
+	import { merge, } from 'stick-js/manual'
 	merge (obj1, obj2) // will not work
     obj2 | merge (obj1) // ok
 	merge (obj1) (obj2) // also ok